nebari-dev/nebari/docs/source/installation/configuration.md

       worker_memory: 2G
 ```

+### JupyterLab Profiles

 For each `profiles.jupyterlab` is a named JupyterLab profile.

-It closely follows the [KubeSpawner](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html) API.
-The
+Use the `kubespawner_override` field to define behavior as per the [KubeSpawner](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html) API.

-only exception is that two keys are added `users` and `groups` which allow restriction of profiles to a given set of groups and users.
-We recommend using groups to manage profile
-access.
+It is possible to control which users have access to which JupyterLab profiles.
+Each profile has a field named `access` which can be set to `all` (default if omitted), `yaml`, or
+`keycloak`.

+`all` means every user will have access to the profile.

+`yaml` means that access is restricted to anyone with their username in the `users` field of the profile or who belongs to a group named in the `groups` field.

+`keycloak` means that access is restricted to any user who in Keycloak has either their group(s) or user with the attribute `jupyterlabprofiles` containing this profile name.
+For
+example, if the user is in a Keycloak group named `developers` which has an attribute `jupyterlabprofiles` set to `Large Instance`, they will have access to the Large Instance
+profile.
+To specify multiple profiles for one group (or user) delimit their names using `##` - for example, `Large Instance##Another Instance`.

+### Dask Profiles

 Finally, we allow for configuration of the Dask workers.
 In general, similar to the JupyterLab instances you only need to configuration the cores and memory.